 - Check that the potatoes are soft, and if not pop a lid over the pan and cook for a further 10 minutes or until the potatoes are soft.
 [Cooking the potatoes in a tomato-based sauce does mean that they will take a little while longer to soften up, and so exact times will depend on the potatoes that you choose, but initially parboiling the potatoes helps reduce the overall cooking time.]

 - Once the potatoes are softened, remove the pan from the heat and stir through the garam masala powder.
-Taste the curry and if required add salt and pepper to taste.2 teaspoon garam masala powder
+Taste the curry and if required add salt and pepper to taste.2 teaspoons garam masala powder

-Serve curry:
+Serve the curry:

 - Optional: Serve, garnished with fresh coriander [cilantro] or sliced spring onions [green onions], toasted peanuts or cashews, extra mango chutney, and perhaps a squeeze of lemon juice over each serving if liked.
 A dollop of vegan yogurt, mayonnaise, or creme fraiche is a nice addition.Naan breads, poppadoms, rice or noodles are all tasty accompaniments.